-DecemberIn years of heavy snow, sitka black-tailed deer are common in coastal forests and sometimes visit beaches to feed on kelp.
+DecemberIn years of heavy snow, Sitka black-tailed deer are common in coastal forests and sometimes visit beaches to feed on kelp.
 Most months, deer tend to follow snow lines up and down mountainsides from the coastal forest fringe.
 When snow accumulates, they move into old-growth forest areas.
 Watch for them while traveling the Alaska Marine Highway.

 Moose have become more common in Southeast.
 Look for them in river basins where willow is abundant.
 Mountain goats move out of alpine tundra into old-growth forest areas.
-These lover elevations offer protection from weather during winter.
+These lower elevations offer protection from weather during winter.

 Many water bird winter in the wetlands and marine waters of Southeast Alaska.
 In the southern islands, trumpeter swans, hooded mergansers, and American coots often occur in the few freshwater ponds and lakes that remain open in winter.
 Red-throated loons, horned grebes, Canada geese, mallards, green-winged teal, greater scaup, Barrow's goldeneyes, buffleheads, and surf scoters use coastal wetlands.
 The Vancouver subspecies of Canada goose are year-round residents.
 In winter, large flocks gather in coastal wetlands.
 The Mendenhall Wetlands State Game Refuge is a good place to observe them.
 Winter wrens sing throughout the year.